virusme/Automated-Trader-for-The-Chartist/README.md

 * **Orders, Log Diary and Log**
 	* List of day's orders and log diary of orders
-	* Process log to keep you up-to-date on the current process
+	* Process log to keep you up-to-date on the current process pipeline

   ![Auto Trade](https://github.com/virusme/Automated-Trader-for-The-Chartist/blob/master/screenshots/tab_tc.png)